dmytrostriletskyi/8-bit-computer-memory-init/README.md

 Initialize the 8-bit computer memory with a program to be executed automatically on powering.
+This project is small extension of [Ben Eater's computer (SAP-1 architecture)](https://www.youtube.com/watch?v=HyznrdDSSGM&list=PLowKtXNTBypGqImE405J2565dvjafglHU).

 ![](/assets/execution-on-powering.gif)